May 17th, 2022

 Roles & Skills In High Demand

-Throughout Colorado, basic skills — sometimes referred to as soft skills — like customer service, problem-solving, attention to detail, the ability to be flexible, and interpersonal skills, are highly desired by employers; In fact, those skills just mentioned were the ones listed the most in job descriptions in April 2022, according to the same CDLE database.
+Throughout Colorado, basic skills — sometimes referred to as soft skills — like customer service, problem-solving, attention to detail, the ability to be flexible, and interpersonal skills, are highly desired by employers; In fact, those skills just mentioned were the ones listed the most in job descriptions in September 2023, according to the same CDLE database.
 One reason could be that as more day-to-day tasks get turned over to AI and automation, those soft skills become critical.

 One issue businesses struggle with is finding employees with updated skills.
 The fast-changing tech industry in particular constantly requires upskilling.
 And there are now collaborative partnerships in the state, such as the one between the University of Denver and Technology Employment Colorado, that are offering tech-skill boot camps to help grow Colorado’s technical talent, especially in the areas of coding, data analytics, and cybersecurity.
+Metropolitan State University in Denver has also updated its programs to reflect the needs of Colorado employers, with resources designed to align graduate skills with area industries.

-What Colorado Business Leaders Can do Today
+What Colorado Business Leaders Can Do Today

 Managing your workforce needs is just one of the many responsibilities Colorado business leaders like you have on their plate.
 Obsidian HR is locally based here in Colorado and available to support your benefits, talent management, and training efforts and relieve much of the burden you may feel.
 We can help you navigate the unique workforce trends in our state that will have the most impact on your business, so you can move forward with confidence.